Engine, chassis, room, clever ideas. A well-rounded effort

 This could go either way.
 On the one hand the Puma is a small crossover based on the Fiesta, so it ought to be fun to drive in a way very few small crossovers actually are.

 But on the other hand, there's another small crossover based on the Fiesta.
-It's the Ecosport, and it's a bit rubbish.
+It's the Ecosport, and it's absolute rubbish.

 In fact, Ford's crossovers are pretty spotty.
 While the Kuga's just fine, does anyone remember seeing an Edge on British roads?
 Or a Ka+ Active?
-Deserved flops, the pair of them, moribund long before they actually pegged it last year.
+Deserved flops, the pair of them, moribund long before they actually pegged it a few years back.

 Spoiler alert: yes.
 The Puma is at heart a taller, longer Fiesta.
 And that's pretty much how it steers and rides, with the Puma ST being a genuine surprise.
 But there's more to it than that, because as runaway sales of the existing small crossovers prove, dynamics have barely registered in buyers' priorities.
 Otherwise how can you explain the fact that 2019 was the Ecosport's best-ever selling year in the UK, and it will live on for some years after the Puma is launched?

 To stand out among rivals, the Puma needs more than just driving smarts.
 And it has.
 Number one, it has some really rather clever ideas around its rear end.
 Yeah, Top Gear doesn't normally home in on the boot this far up a road-test.
 Because boots are boring.
 But having to leave your stuff behind is boring too.
 And so is cleaning out the wet carpet of a boot that's been soiled by muddy gear.

 So the Puma has a big deep rubber-lined box (called, inventively, the ‘MegaBox’) below its boot floor where you can carry your mess.
 And when the box itself gets too wet, well you can simply open a plug-hole and sluice it out.
 Even when dry, it's the biggest and most convenient boot in the small crossover class.

 Number two, they added a lot of tech.
 There's a digital instrument pack.
 The auto transmission version has the option of level-two assisted driving, similar to the Juke's ProPilot.